objectliteral/teachingJS/chapters/02_fundamentals/01_types.md

 ### Number
 In contrast to many other languages, JavaScript only has one type for numbers: Number.
 This type contains all 64bit values as specified in the IEEE 754 standard, which covers the same precision as "Double" values in other languages.
-One special value, defined by the IEEE specification is `NaN` which stands for "Not a Number" and is meant to be placed everywhere, where a sane computation would not have any result, like when the conversion of a value to a number fails, or where the result is not a real number, like when calculating the sqare root of -1.
+One special value, defined by the IEEE specification is `NaN` which stands for "Not a Number" and is meant to be placed everywhere, where a sane computation would not have any result, like when the conversion of a value to a number fails, or when the result of an operation is not a real number, like when calculating the sqare root of -1.
 The result of a computation involving `NaN` is always `NaN`.
 Two additional special values for the Number type in JavaScript are `Infinity` and `-Infinity`, representing an over- or underflow of the set of numbers that is covered by 64bit values.

 NOTICE: When dividing a number by zero, the result will be `Infinity` or `-Inifinity` based on the number's sign. `NaN` is the result of dividing zero by zero.